Columbus, OH Car Shipping: 2026 Costs & Routes

 Off Season Savings

-Shipping in late fall (mid‑October to early November) or early spring (mid‑March to early April) usually yields lower rates because demand drops after the summer moving season and before winter snowstorms hit Ohio.
-These windows avoid the peak summer traffic on I‑70 and I‑71 and give carriers more capacity to offer discounts.
+Shipping your car in late fall (mid‑October to early November) or early spring (late March to early April) usually nets lower rates because traffic on I‑70 and I‑71 eases and carriers aren’t competing for the summer‑peak demand.
+The milder weather also means fewer weather‑related delays, so carriers can offer discounts.

 2